datawire/datawire-connect/checkenv/README-DWC.txt

 Datawire Connect relies on the datawire-cli package.

-We strongly recommend that you use a virtualenv when working on Datawire Connect -- if you're doing that, you can run
+We strongly recommend that you use a virtualenv when working on Datawire Connect -- if you're doing that, you can go to the main Datawire Connect directory and run

 make install-dwc